logo

 A quarter of Kenyan teen girls suffer violence from lovers by age 19

-Reaching legal adulthood does not help, abuse only grows and reduces from 35 years
+Reaching legal adulthood does not help, abuse grows and only reduces when women reach 35 years

 In Summary